rd235/nsutils/README.md

 10301 pts/58   S+     0:00 grep net:
 ```

-User may like to add long tags sonsisting of several words.
+User may like to add long tags consisting of several words.
 They can use
 shell quoting, or a specific syntax provided by **nshold**
 ```
 $ netnshold -- house automation